DL-Thompson/DL-Thompson.github.io/education.md

 ### University of Southern Mississippi (2011 - 2014)
 - Computer Science B.S., _summa cum laude_, 4.0 GPA

 I transferred to the University of Southern Mississippi, located in Hattiesburg, Mississippi, in 2011.
 I transferred into the School of Computing's Computer Science program.
 During my undergraduate time I was selected for a summer apprenticeship with one of the professors under the U.S. Army Research Office's Undergraduate Research Apprenticeship Program (URAP).
 More info on my participation in the URAP program can be found under [work experience]({{ site.baseurl }}/work).
 I also applied to be involved in the honors program.
-In order to graduate with the latin designation, we were required to do an undergraduate thesis.
+In order to graduate with the Latin designation, we were required to do an undergraduate thesis.
 Info on my undergraduate thesis can be found on the [project page here]({{ site.baseurl }} {% link _posts/2014-04-24-undergraduate-thesis.md %}).

-I completed my Bachelors Degree with a 4.0 GPA and received the latin honors designation of _summa cum laude_.
+I completed my Bachelors Degree with a 4.0 GPA and received the Latin honors designation of _summa cum laude_.

 {: .box-note}
 **Classes Taken:**